 Instead, all too often in interviews, I hear recurring feelings of “guilt” crop up as and when founders treat themselves to any kind of reward and/or endless talk of little or no time to celebrate the little wins en route – especially in those first few months when revenue is non-existent/low and your savings are dwindling a lot faster than you’d planned for.

-(If a female founder puts their new dress on and it helps them to feel more confident at a networking event or allows them to hold their head that bit higher as they walk in to a pitch with investors, then even better!)
+(If a female business owner puts their new dress on and it helps them to feel more confident at a networking event or allows them to hold their head that bit higher as they walk in to a pitch with investors, then even better!)

 In short, it’s about so much more than wanting to offer a free eye test or a discounted dress.

-It’s about providing every self-employed womxn across the UK with a platform that recognises their courage and ambition wholeheartedly and rewards their resilience consistently with the security, network and perks that they aren’t just missing at present…
+It’s about providing every female business owner across the UK with a platform that recognises their courage and ambition wholeheartedly and rewards their resilience consistently with the security and rewards that they aren’t just missing at present…

 but fundamentally deserve.